frontpage.

 Thanks cloudflare!

-I was blocked too.
-We are probably in a country where the author decided to block us.
+I have also been blocked.
+We are probably in a country where the author has decided to block us on CloudFlare.

 Why not just use a reverse proxy that caches pages into RAM, or use Cloudflare or such?